cobleg/FacilityBenchmarking/Integration-cost-estimation.md

 1. Case 1: A system without VRE systems
 2. Case 2: A system with VRE systems

-Calculating the differene in total cost between Case 2 and Case 1 isolates the total integration cost.
+Calculating the difference in total cost between Case 2 and Case 1 isolates the total integration cost.

 The benchark is based on the residual cost as defined in the [LCoE](LCoE.md) note applied to a technology that does not impose integration costs.